-Tony Abeyta, who grew up in Gallup, New Mexico, began his artistic path early studying at Santa Fe’s Institute of American Indian Arts; he went on to receive a BFA from the Maryland Institute College of Art and has also studied in France, Italy and the Chicago Institute of Art.
+Tony Abeyta, who grew up in Gallup, New Mexico, began his artistic path early studying at Santa Fe’s Institute of American Indian Arts; he went on to study in France and Italy before receiving his BFA from the Maryland Institute College of Art; he then studied at the Santa Fe Institute of Fine Arts and the Art Institute of Chicago before receiving his MFA from New York University.
 The work of Tony Abeyta combines vision and intuition with the colors and textures of his homeland; though his pieces draw on his Navajo (Diné) heritage, they have a universal feel.
 The artist finds it is often a combination of acrylic and oil paints, gold leafing, encaustic wax and collage elements that best translates his ideas onto canvas.
 He uses sand to build his paint into richly textured layers achieving a dramatic sculptural dimension.

 “I want my work to reinforce the ideology of Indian religion, its strength, its beauty and semblance,” Tony Abeyta says.
 “I work to create an interpretation of deities translated through myself and given an identity devoid of their actual documented existence. . . .
 This system of ritual belief is the most important basis in Indian culture and ensures its infinite existence.”
 The distinctive work of Tony Abeyta is in constant transition.
 "Painting for me leaves no stone unturned within its context,” he says.
 “I experiment with images, techniques and mediums, translating paint into an image both personal and spiritual."